TheHelmholtz/thehelmholtz.github.io/_posts/2017-10-06-learning_signal.md

 unsupervised learning methods, discuss why the mainstream explanatory approach is unsatisfactory, and list a few desirable properties that we should look for in designing unsupervised learning signals.

+It's a casual post meant to bring out discussion.
+If you find something you disagree with, put it in the comment!

 # 4 types of learning signal